-The JPB exercised part of its remaining options to purchase four (4) additional EMU trainsets; these vehicles will not be funded by the PCEP.
+The JPB exercised part of its remaining options in August 2023 to purchase four (4) additional EMU trainsets; these vehicles will not be funded by the PCEP.
 The JPB also purchased a single hybrid Battery Electric Multiple Unit (BEMU) to provide wireless electrified service from San Jose to Gilroy at the south end of Caltrain's system.